isaiahsinger19/isaiahsinger19/README.md

-# Hey, I'm Isaiah, otherwise known as Zi,

-I'm a data analyst who enjoys reading and analyzing numbers.
-Graduated with a **B.S. in Statistics & Data Science** from **UC Santa Barbara**,
-I spend some of my time experimenting with data models and visualizations,
-while I spend the rest of it reading, watching shows, and enjoying nature.
+# Isaiah Singer | Data Analyst

+Early-career data analyst with a background in Statistics & Data Science (UC Santa Barbara).
+Experienced in building forecasting models, KPI dashboards, and performance analyses to support operational and strategic decision-making.
+Skilled in Python, SQL, R, and BI tools, with a focus on translating data into measurable business impact.

 ---